 Having the value your products offer in your sales script for insurance helps in a few very key ways.
 First, it is a great thing to put at the core of your introduction.

 Whether you are cold calling or talking to someone in person at a networking event, instead of introducing yourself by saying you sell insurance, begin your insurance pitch by saying the value that you offer:

-I help homeowners to decrease the risk of having to spend money to repair their home when there are extreme weather conditions.
+I help homeowners to decrease the risk of having to spend money to repair their homes when there are extreme weather conditions.

 Does that statement make prospects grab for a pen to sign the dotted line? – Of course not.
 But it is a better way to introduce yourself in an insurance pitch than saying something about being an insurance sales agent.

 Use Your Value in an Email

-Using your value points in your insurance pitch are also great things to say when you email prospects.
+Using your value points in your insurance pitch is also a great thing to say when you email prospects.
 Instead of including any details about insurance products in your emails, talk more about the value that your products have to offer.

 Value Points Make Great Voicemail Messages

 You can also use these value points in your voicemail message.
-List out between 1 to 3 points and share that as why you are reaching out to the prospect.
+List out between 1 to 3 points and share why you are reaching out to the prospect.